University Exploration – Undecided/Exploring

 University Exploration helps students evaluate Ohio State’s more than 200 majors before making an official commitment.
 Through a series of assessments and engagement with professional academic advisors, students in University Exploration learn about their academic options while taking course work that keeps them on track for a timely graduation.

-Exploration provides a starting place for both students who want to experience college-level course work before committing to their major of interest and undecided students with multiple areas of interest and abilities who do not want to limit their options.
+Exploration provides a starting place for both students who want to take relevant course work before committing to their major of interest and undecided students with multiple areas of interest and abilities who do not want to limit their options.

 Students interested in beginning their Ohio State career in University Exploration can choose from seven tracks.
-They can choose the general Exploration track if they would like to keep all of their academic options open, or they can choose from one of six meta-majors (broad fields of study) if they prefer to narrow their focus when they apply.
-If students are interested in multiple meta-majors, Exploration advisors are prepared to help them find a way to overlap their interests.
+They can choose the general Exploration track if they would like to keep all of their academic options open, or they can choose from one of six focus areas (broad fields of study) if they prefer to narrow their focus when they apply.
+If students are interested in multiple focus areas, Exploration advisors are prepared to help them find a way to overlap their interests.

 Some students who have many interests and abilities are concerned with limiting their choices.
 Others may not have found one particular “thing” that excites them enough to study it for four years.
 Still others are uncertain about the relationship between majors and careers and want to sample the academic variety available at Ohio State before making a choice.
 The Exploration track helps these students fine-tune their interests while taking important core classes that ensure progress toward a degree.

 Students can participate in a series of workshops offered by University Exploration and designed to provide supplemental support as they search for majors.
 Workshops also help students identify ways to make the most of their undergraduate degree.